Tyrone Peachey: 2013

-In Round 10 of the 2013 NRL season, Peachey made his NRL debut for the Cronulla-Sutherland Sharks against the Canberra Raiders, playing off the interchange bench in the 30-20 win against the Canberra Raiders at Shark Park.
+In Round 10 of the 2013 NRL season, Peachey made his NRL debut for the Cronulla-Sutherland Sharks against the Canberra Raiders, playing off the interchange bench in the 30–20 win against the Canberra Raiders at Shark Park.
 On 17 June 2013, Peachey signed a two-year deal with the Penrith Panthers from the 2014 season.
-In Round 26 against the Canberra Raiders, Peachey scored his first NRL career try in his last match for Cronulla-Sutherland in the 38-18 win at Canberra Stadium.
+In Round 26 against the Canberra Raiders, Peachey scored his first NRL career try in his last match for Cronulla-Sutherland in the 38–18 win at Canberra Stadium.
 Peachey finished his debut year in the NRL with him playing in seven matches and scoring one try for Cronulla-Sutherland in the 2013 NRL season.
-On 22 September 2013, Peachey was named at lock in the 2013 New South Wales Cup team of the year.
-On 6 October 2013, Peachey played in the NSW Cup Grand Final against the Windsor Wolves, playing at lock and scoring a try in the 36-8 win.
+On 22 September 2013, Peachey was named at lock in the 2013 NSW Cup team of the year.
+On 6 October 2013, Peachey played in the NSW Cup Grand Final against the Windsor Wolves, playing at lock and scoring a try in the 36–8 win.

 2014

 In February, Peachey was selected in Penrith's inaugural Auckland Nines squad.
-In Round 1, he made his club debut for the Penrith club against the Newcastle Knights, playing off the interchange bench in the 30-8 win at Penrith Stadium.
-In Round 12, against the Parramatta Eels, he scored his first and second tries for the Penrith Panthers in the 38-12 win at Penrith Stadium.
+In Round 1, he made his club debut for the Penrith club against the Newcastle Knights, playing off the interchange bench in the 30–8 win at Penrith Stadium.
+In Round 12, against the Parramatta Eels, he scored his first and second tries for the Penrith Panthers in the 38–12 win at Penrith Stadium.
 Peachey's strong start to the season finished in Round 18 after he suffered a pectoral-tear injury.
 Peachey finished off his debut year with the Penrith club with him playing in 14 matches and scoring three tries in 2014 NRL season.

 2015

-On 13 February, Peachey played at second-row for the Indigenous All Stars against the NRL All Stars in the 2015 All Stars match at Cbus Super Stadium, the Indigenous side winning 20-6.
+On 13 February, Peachey played at second-row for the Indigenous All Stars against the NRL All Stars in the 2015 All Stars match at Cbus Super Stadium, the Indigenous side winning 20–6.

-On 3 May, he played for New South Wales City against New South Wales Country, playing at lock in City's 22-34 loss at Wagga Wagga.
+On 3 May, he played for New South Wales City against New South Wales Country, playing at lock in City's 22–34 loss at Wagga Wagga.

 He finished off the 2015 season having played in 22 matches and scoring five tries for the Penrith Panthers.

-On 26 September, he played for the Prime Minister's XIII against Papua New Guinea, playing off the interchange bench in his team's 40-12 win in Port Moresby.
 On 15 December, he was named on the interchange bench for the Indigenous All Stars team to play against the World All Stars on 13 February 2016.